juliuspr/juliuspranevicius.com/content/projects/_index.md

 ---
 title: Projects
-linkTitle: Projects
+linkTitle: 💼 Projects
 weight: 30
 ---

 ## On Horn Playing

-I am working on a textbook for advanced horn students.
-It includes a range of resources for practicing.
-Check out the [working draft](https://hornclass.info).
+A textbook for advanced horn students.
+Check out the [working draft](../on-horn-playing).

 The book is still in early stages.
 I would appreciate your feedback and input.
 Do not hesitate to drop me a line.

+## Resources for Horn Players

+A number of different projects.
+Resources for practicing, performing and inspiration.
+[Check out here.](../resources)

 ## Oslo Horns (OH.)